Sign in

 You can find more information on our web, so please take a look.

-The brewed beer is most typically dispensed from on tap kegs straight into beer mugs, not bottles.
+The brewed beer is typically dispensed from on-tap kegs straight into beer mugs, rather than bottles.

-The sizes of our YoLong brewpub equipment starts from 5HL / BBL to 10HL / BBL.
-Please contact us if you need help gauging which size is most suitable for your floor space.
+The sizes of our YoLong brewpub equipment range from 5HL/BBL to 10HL/BBL.
+Please contact us if you need help determining which size is most suitable for your floor space.

-The two vessels combo comes with a semi-auto control level.
-When it comes to the equipment&#;s main function and size, the first thing we consider is the cost-effectiveness of the installation.
-This is because brewpubs are usually upgrades from a more minimal homebrew design.
+The two-vessel combo comes with a semi-automatic control level.
+When considering the equipment's main function and size, the first aspect to evaluate is the cost-effectiveness of the installation.
+This is essential because brewpubs usually upgrade from more minimal homebrew designs.

-At the beginning of any commercial enterprise, it&#;s important to strike the perfect balance between cost, size, output, and maintenance.
+At the outset of any commercial enterprise, it is important to strike the perfect balance between cost, size, output, and maintenance.

 The craft beer industry refers to the segment of the beer industry that focuses on small, independent, and traditional brewing methods to produce high-quality beer with unique and often experimental flavors.
-This industry is characterized by its creativity, innovation, and dedication to craftsmanship, as well as its focus on local communities and sustainability.
+This sector is characterized by creativity, innovation, and dedication to craftsmanship, along with a focus on local communities and sustainability.

-Craft breweries are typically small-scale operations that are independently owned and operated by passionate brewers who are committed to producing beer that stands out from the mass-produced beers of larger, more commercial breweries.
-They often use traditional brewing methods, high-quality ingredients, and innovative recipes to create a wide range of beer styles, including IPAs, stouts, pilsners, and sour beers.
+Craft breweries are typically small-scale operations, independently owned and operated by passionate brewers committed to producing standout beers, distinct from mass-produced offerings of larger commercial breweries.
+They often utilize traditional brewing methods, high-quality ingredients, and innovative recipes to create a variety of beer styles, including IPAs, stouts, pilsners, and sour beers.

-The craft beer industry has seen tremendous growth over the past few decades, with more and more consumers turning to craft beer for its unique flavors and the sense of community that often surrounds local breweries.
-While the industry is still relatively small compared to the overall beer market, it has become an important player in the beverage industry, and its influence continues to grow.
+Over the past few decades, the craft beer industry has experienced tremendous growth, with an increasing number of consumers gravitating towards craft beer for its unique flavors and the community spirit often surrounding local breweries.
+While the industry remains relatively small in comparison to the overall beer market, it has emerged as an important player in the beverage sector, and its influence continues to grow.

-The craft beer industry faces many challenges, including fierce competition, regulatory hurdles, and the need to maintain consistent quality in a market that values experimentation and innovation.
-Despite these challenges, however, the industry remains vibrant and continues to evolve, with new breweries and beer styles emerging all the time.
+Despite the growth, the craft beer industry faces many challenges, including fierce competition, regulatory hurdles, and the need to maintain consistent quality in a market that values experimentation and innovation.
+Nevertheless, the industry remains vibrant and continues to evolve, with new breweries and beer styles emerging regularly.

 Beer Canning Line Buyer's Guide - Ollie